 Canadian Citizens for Charter Rights and Freedoms (C3RF) is a group of Canadians who came together to address Member of Parliament Iqra Khalid’s Motion M-103, a motion that has been approved and now stands to adversely impact the ability of Canadians to express themselves freely.

 Members of the group come from many religious and ethnic communities and many have long histories as human rights advocates.
 The group supports the rule of law in accordance with Canadian traditions and strives to ensure the preservation of fundamental, individual Charter Rights with freedom of expression being prime among them.
+C3RF is registered as a not-for-profit corporation.
+It does not have charitable status and your donations are not eligible for a tax credit."

 Motion M-103 was the catalyst that spurred the formation of C3RF.
 It flowed from the House of Commons “E-411 (Islam)” petition and both documents called up the undefined, ambiguous term, "Islamophobia".
 Motion M-103 went further than the petition in that it leveled the charge that everyday Canadians and their institutions are riddled with "systemic racism and religious discrimination".